 FEWER FATAL MOTORCYCLE CRASHES IN RECENT REPORT

-Preliminary data from the Governors Highway Safety Association showed that across the country, 4,798 people were killed in motorcycle crashes in 2017, compared to 5,251 the year prior, an 8.6 percent decrease, according to the report.
+Preliminary data from the Governors Highway Safety Association showed that across the country, 4,798 people were killed in a motorcycle crash in 2017, compared to 5,251 the year prior, an 8.6 percent decrease, according to the report.
 In Minnesota 53 motorcycle fatalities were reported in 2017.
 That compares with 52 fatalities in 2016.

-A variety of factors contribute to motorcycle fatalities, including poor decisions by the operator and hazards created by other motorists, the weather and wildlife, but a big contributing factor is helmet use.
+A variety of factors contribute to motorcycle fatalities, including poor decisions by the operator and hazards created by car and trucks, the weather and wildlife, but a big contributing factor is helmet use.
 Helmet use is about 37 percent effective in preventing motorcyclist deaths and about 67 percent effective in preventing brain injuries, according to the Insurance Institute for Highway Safety.
 The federal Centers for Disease Control and Prevention says laws requiring all motorcyclists to wear helmets would be “the single most effective way for states to save lives and save money,” a position backed up by public research.

 The American Motorcyclist Association “strongly encourages” the voluntary use of helmets and other personal protective equipment, including gloves and sturdy footwear, but stopped short of endorsing a mandate for universal helmet laws.